Yashasri-05/Digital_Electronics_Internship/README.md

 | Octal         | 8    | 0-7                      | Compact representation of binary; often used in older computer systems and some embedded systems. | 745₈ ( = 493 in decimal ) |
 | Decimal       | 10   | 0-9                      | Natural number system used by humans; common for input/output display. | 259₁₀ |
 | Hexadecimal   | 16   | 0-9, A-F (A=10 ...
 F=15) | Compact representation of binary; widely used in programming, memory addressing. | 3F₁₆ ( = 63 in decimal ) |
-# Conversion between number system
+# CONVERSION BETWEEN NUMBER SYSTEM

 ### 1. Binary → Decimal
 Binary: 1011₂